 Like any normal tattooing procedure, scalp microblading is also carried out by a tattoo artist or a hair specialist who require months of training before carrying out the technique.

-The most important part of scalp microblading is to match
+The most important part of scalp microblading is to match the pigment to the individual’s natural hair color.

 The needles used in this technique are much smaller (approximately three times) than regular tattoo needles and the procedure is done completely by hand.